 Since liposuction is popular with our patients here in Austin, let’s address some questions we hear.

 If I gain weight does the fat come back to the treated areas?

 Fat usually doesn’t return in the treated areas provided the patient doesn’t gain a significant amount of weight.
 Lesser weight gains will have fat that accumulates in untreated areas.

 Will the fat cells grow back after liposuction?

 Liposuction removes fat cells permanently and they can’t come back.
 However, if the patient then proceeds to gain a significant amount of weight, say 10% of his or her body weight, then new fat cells can develop.
 This can include areas previously treated with liposuction.
 But if the patient doesn’t gain weight the new contour is permanent.

 Pregnancy does not permanently alter the results of liposuction.
 If the woman has liposuction and subsequently becomes pregnant, gains weight, gives birth and loses the excess weight from pregnancy, then her original liposuction improvements may return.

 Will liposuction help my cellulite?

 Not usually.
 Cellulite does not improve after liposuction and it could make it look more noticeable.
 Liposuction improves body contour, not skin texture.
-Noninvasive treatments like Contoura and ThermiSmooth Body at the MedSpa at Walden Cosmetic Surgery and Laser Center can help with cellulite potentially!
+Noninvasive treatments like ThermiSmooth Body at the MedSpa at Walden Cosmetic Surgery and Laser Center can help with cellulite potentially!

 Have more questions about liposuction?
 Call Dr. Walden at 512.328.4100 and schedule a consultation.